zylo/lightspeed/README.md

 If you find yourself wanting to pull in another package, that's okay.
 Be prepared to give your reasoning on this decision.

-You will see some "Bonus Objectives", focus on those after completing the main objectives.
+You will see some "Bonus Objectives", but please focus on those only after completing the main objectives.

 Lastly, committing often helps us see your process.